 Military students must provide a copy of orders to request a withdrawal from the institution for Military Duty.
 No academic penalty will be given for deployment.
-If the student is currently attending a class, the student has the option to complete the course with the approval of their faculty member and Associate Vice Chancellor.
-The student can request an "Incomplete" grade and will have 30 days to complete all course work.
-Extensions are possible given mitigating circumstances.
-Extension requests will be evaluated on a case-by-case basis.
+If the student is currently attending a class, the student has the option to complete the course with the approval of their faculty member and Dean.
+The student can request an "Incomplete" grade in accordance with "Incomplete Grade" policy in this catalog and the Keiser University Policy and Procedure Manual.